Hyra/mindthecode.com/_posts/2012/2012-05-09-format-associative-json-to-work-with-knockout-js.markdown

 ---
 title: Format associative JSON to work with Knockout.js
+subtitle: How to format an associative array in JSON with Knockout
 description: How to format an associative array in JSON with Knockout
 tags:
   - knockout.js